ironsheep/P2-RPi-IoT-gateway/TECHNOLOGY.md

-# P2 RPi ioT Gateway - Technology used
+# P2 RPi ioT Gateway - Technology and Tools Used

 Enable an RPi to serve as an ioT gateway for our P2 Hardware - while dedicating only 2 pins for serial communication